 Help!
 I’m planning my first safari.
 Where do I start?

-A great place to get a feel for your trip is by using our interactive map.
-We also have some handy tool to help you along, including our camp finder and our experiences page.
+One way to start researching is by reading up more on the different safari destinations to visit, such as Tanzania or Kenya.
+We also have some handy tools to help you along, including our camp finder and our experiences page.
 Another great place to draw inspiration from and to whet your appetite is by browsing our list of itineraries.
 These can be booked as-is, or customised to suit your needs.

-We would also recommend talking to a specialist East Africa consultant who will assist you with your plans and recommend the best itinerary for your travel needs.
+We recommend talking to a specialist East Africa consultant who will assist you with your plans.
 In addition, they’ll be able to arrange your transfers, flights, and any additional activities you require.
 If you do not already have an agent, simply enquire with us and we’ll put you in touch with one of our trusted East Africa specialists.

 Find out more about what to expect on your first safari with us here.

 Can I still go on safari if I have special medical needs?

 A safari can be suitable for a wide range of ages and physical conditions.
 With advanced notice, our camps are capable of catering to certain special requirements, so it’s best to advise your travel specialist early on in your booking process.

 Some of our camps are accessible by wheelchair.
 It’s best to chat to your consultant as they will be able to advise which of our camps with be most suitable.

 There are a few handy items you won’t want to forget when going on safari such as a hat and sunblock to name a few.
 However, it is important to note that certain light aircraft transfer flights will have a smaller and stricter luggage limit.
 Please note, all laundry in camp is done by hand and dried outdoors, therefore turnaround time is dependant on the weather.
 Out of respect to local culture and customs, we do not wash underwear.
 Washing powder is provided in all of our guest rooms should guests wish to wash their own.